 Imagine being up close and personal with a 50-foot, 66,000 pounds humpback whale as it works with its pod to hunt mackerel and herring in deep blue waters of the Atlantic.
 That’s likely what you’ll see when you book your whale watching tour with Chatham Bars Inn.

-Pleasant Bay is home to hundreds of gray & harbor seals.
+Aunt Lydia's Cove is home to hundreds of gray & harbor seals.
 This tour is an opportunity to see them up close and learn about their eating and migratory habits.

 Sail the open Atlantic with us!
 These sailing adventures are family-friendly - we even offer sailing lessons for kids!